-- 1. The size of the rental housing unit that a Participant may lease under the Program is based on the number of bedrooms Atlanta Housing Authority has approved for the Participant's Voucher ("Voucher Size"). - 2.
-A Participant may not lease a rental housing unit that has more bedrooms than the Voucher Size unless approved by Atlanta Housing Authority.
-In the event Atlanta Housing Authority approves a Participant's request for a change in the Voucher Size, a new Voucher with the approved Voucher Size will be issued to the Participant. - 3.
-To avoid overcrowding and the conditions that may arise from overcrowding, the Voucher Size of the Voucher issued to each eligible Participant will be determined in accordance with Operating Procedures based on the verifiable needs of the Participant household.
-As a general rule, no more than two people may occupy a bedroom.
-However, in considering a request made by a Participant, a variety of factors, including, but not limited to, the number of people in the household, the age and gender of household members, special needs and reasonable accommodations, may be approved by Atlanta Housing Authority in determining Voucher Size.
+- 1. The size of the rental housing unit that a Participant may lease under the Program is based on the number of bedrooms Atlanta Housing has approved for the Participant's Voucher ("Voucher Size"). - 2.
+A Participant may not lease a rental housing unit that has more bedrooms than the Voucher Size unless approved by Atlanta Housing.
+In the event Atlanta Housing approves a Participant's request for a change in the Voucher Size, a new Voucher with the approved Voucher Size will be issued to the Participant.

+3. To avoid overcrowding and the conditions that may arise from overcrowding, the Voucher Size of the Voucher issued to each eligible Participant will be determined in accordance with Operating Procedures based on the verifiable needs of the Participant household.
+In considering a request made by a Participant, a variety of factors, including, but not limited to, the number of people in the household, the age and gender of household members, special needs and reasonable accommodations, may be approved by Atlanta Housing in determining Voucher Size.